CVE-2026-5652

 Vulnerability

-This vulnerability is an Insecure Direct Object Reference (IDOR) flaw within the API component.
-It occurs because the application fails to perform adequate permissions validation, allowing an authenticated attacker to manipulate user objects they are not authorized to access.
+This is an Insecure Direct Object Reference (IDOR) vulnerability (CWE-639) within the Users API component.
+It allows an authenticated attacker with high privileges to manipulate API requests to modify user accounts due to insufficient server-side authorization checks.

 Business impact